 You’re currently receiving some for of disability benefit as a result of the pain you are experiencing as a direct result of your Chondrocalcinosis or you’ve been prescribed some kind of “powerful” pain narcotic, having been diagnosed with Chondrocalcinosis really shouldn’t play to large of a role (or any role) in the outcome of your life insurance application.

-Which bring us to the last topic that we wanted to take a moment and discuss here in this article which is…
+Which brings us to the last topic that we wanted to take a moment and discuss here in this article, which is…

 What can I do to help ensure that I get the “best life insurance” for me?